s1duan/CSE110-Lab1/docs/index.md

 ## Welcome to Stphen's GitHub Pages

 My name is Sicong (Stephen) Duan, I am a third-year Computer Engineering Student at UC San Diego. feel free to connect with me and shoot me a message on [LinedIn](https://www.linkedin.com/in/stephen-duan-912977187/) if you have any questions for this GitHub Page!
-For more information, you can also visit the readme page(../)
+For more information, you can also visit my [README page](../README.md)

 ![image](download.png)